 The procedures for the University Wide Committee on Sexual Misconduct can be found below.
-You may also click HERE to view and download the procedures document.

 Introduction

 Yale University is committed to maintaining and strengthening an educational, employment, and living environment founded on civility and mutual respect.
 Sexual misconduct is antithetical to the standards and ideals of our community, and it is a violation of Yale policy and the disciplinary regulations of Yale College and the Graduate and Professional Schools.
 Sexual misconduct will not be tolerated.